drduh/macOS-Security-and-Privacy-Guide/README.md

 sudo chflags -R uchg /.DocumentRevisions-V100
 ```

-Saved application state metadata may be cleared and locked with the following commands:
+Saved application state metadata may be cleared and locked with the commands:

 ```bash
 rm -rfv ~/Library/Saved\ Application\ State/*